arielstern09/FashionIcon-Assistant-/README.md

-# FashionIcon-Assistant-
+# FashionIcon-Assistant

  🚀 Overview
-We aim to build an assistant that works alongside MemMachine to
+We aim to build an assistant that works alongside MemMachine and utilizes MemMachine's profile memory mechanisms and rest API to better your online shopping experience.

-prfile mechanism
-rest api
 help people who are too busy to find their size, browse through their usual online fashion market no one goes to the mall anymore they shop online; this assistant will make it easier